Hexlet/docs/create-lesson.md

 #### Dockerfile

-Hexlet will build a Docker image for your exercise, so you need a Dockerfile.
+Hexlet will build a Docker image for your exercise, so you need a `Dockerfile`.
 It should be inherited from our base image (see first line [here](https://github.com/Hexlet/example_exercise/blob/master/Dockerfile)).
 Include any steps needed for your environment.
 Please, refer to [Docker documentation](https://docs.docker.com/reference/builder/).
 Also, take a look at [Best practices for writing Dockerfiles](https://docs.docker.com/articles/dockerfile_best-practices/).

 #### Ignorefile